ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ## About this document

-This document is the MoJ IT Security - Password Standard.
+This document is the MOJ IT Security - Password Standard.
-It helps you protect MoJ IT systems by telling you about choosing and using passwords.
+It helps you protect MOJ IT systems by telling you about choosing and using passwords.
 Whenever you see the word 'system' here, it applies to:

 - hardware, such as laptops, PCs, servers, mobile devices, and any ICT equipment